-The New York State Mesonet, when completed, will consist of 125 stations across the state.
-Each station will house a suite of automated sensors, sampling data every 3 to 30 seconds.
-Data are then packaged into 5 minute averages, and then transmitted in real-time to a central facility located at the University at Albany (UA).
-At UA, data from all sites are quality-controlled, and then processed into files which are then disseminated to customers for use in forecasting and decision-making.
+The New York State Mesonet consists of 126 stations across the state.
+Each station houses a suite of automated sensors, sampling data every 3 to 30 seconds.
+Data are then packaged into 5 minute averages, and then transmitted in real-time to a central facility located at the University at Albany (UAlbany).
+At UAlbany, data from all sites are quality-controlled, and then processed into files which are then disseminated to customers for use in forecasting and decision-making.

 The New York State Mesonet is designed, implemented and operated by scientists at the State University of New York at Albany with support from the New York State Division of Homeland Security and Emergency Services.

-The Mesonet will provide four-dimensional imagery of the weather, allowing more accurate, more reliable forecasts and decision-making.
+The Mesonet provides four-dimensional data and imagery of the weather, allowing more accurate, more reliable forecasts and decision-making.

 As an “end-to-end” system, the New York State Mesonet provides a truly unique learning environment, with research activities ranging from the physical sciences (climate, micrometeorology, instrumentation, numerical weather prediction) to computer science, mathematics, economics, and sociology.